Fusion Rollup

 8.1 What is Fusion

 Fusion is a multi-ledger rollup: one EVM execution environment whose state derives from N connected DLT networks.
-The full service-level breakdown is in section 8.2 Architecture.
+The full service-level breakdown is in section 8.2.

 What is a rollup?